Unmarked Crosswalk Injuries Are Protected By Law

 Recently my team of pedestrian accident attorneys secured a $155,000 settlement for a man hit by a car while in a marked crosswalk.
 Of course, as a victim’s hospital bills increase, and their livelihood is more greatly impinged upon, that number could increase dramatically.

 How much you specifically may be entitled to depends on the circumstances of your accident, the extent of your injuries, and the individual liability of the at fault party (or parties).
 This is something that we’ll discuss with you early in your case so you understand what is at stake and can make a decision about how to proceed.

 Pedestrian Accident Lawyers in San Francisco

 Crosswalk accidents can be devastating but your financial recovery process doesn’t have to be.
-Call Sally Morin Law at (415) 413-0033 today to speak to our San Francisco pedestrian accident lawyer team or get a FREE online case evaluation now to see if we can help.
+Call Sally Morin Personal Injury Lawyers at (415) 413-0033 today to speak to our San Francisco pedestrian accident lawyer team or get a FREE online case evaluation now to see if we can help.